samdotme/samdotme.github.io/_chapters/event-sourcing-ch10.md

 "Bill, it's Gerald.
 I don't know what you've done over there, but I can't fire you yet since you haven't lost any packages these two weeks.
 I should let you know that there's talk brewing here at corporate about closing down your warehouse though."

+I let him think I'm surprised.
+"But you can't do that, we're just starting to get on top of things here!"
+I say.

+"Listen Bill, I'm kind of impressed by whatever it is that you've done, but since your warehouse is closer to the city, it costs $2/hr more for every employee.
+We have to cut costs."

+"What if I can make my people $4/hr more productive than any other warehouse?"
+I ask.
+I have no idea what we would use to measure that.

+"That might give me some ammunition," he says.

+"Give us another month to prove ourselves," I say.

+"Not losing a package for two weeks has made me curious.
+But it hasn't made me a believer.
+I can get you a month but I can't promise you'll have more than that.
+Good luck," he says and hangs up.

 I call Judy and Mark into my office.

 "We've succeeded in not losing a single package since we implemented the event ledger.
 I just heard from Gerald what Mark told us earlier.
 Corporate is looking at closing down our location to cut costs.
 What else can we do with the data we have?"